 Solar Installation in Texas – The Financial Facts

 Solar costs are less than the electricity supplied by coal or natural gas.
 And, since solar photovoltaics is a technology, and renewable, versus fossil fuel, this gap will widen.
 Solar energy is exceptionally affordable as the cost of installation has been steadily declining over the past few years.
 In Texas, prices have fallen 38% over the last five years as the state is developing into a solid solar market.

 The Cost of a Solar Installation in Texas

-In 2020, the average cost of a typical 5 kW solar system is $16,442 before the federal solar credit for low end product – but expect to pay more for higher value better performance HJT panels.
+In 2020, the average cost of a typical 5 kW solar system is $16,442 before the federal solar credit for low-end products – but expect to pay more for higher-value better performance HJT panels.
 After claiming the 26% federal solar credit, the net price is $12,167, which is still subject to further rebates at a local level.
-See table below for the details regarding additional installation sizes:
+See the table below for the details regarding additional installation sizes:

 The Financial Benefits of a Solar Installation in Texas